Burgin’s Yard and Row

 Job’s father was Job senior, employed as a labourer on the Shipley estate of Alfred Miller Mundy from his early youth until close to his death in February 1877.
 (Job senior’s employer died two months later in Nice, France).

-After their marriage Job junior and Hannah lived initially at Grass Lane — Norman Street — where sons William Burgin and Robert were born, while their first child Marina was born and died there, aged three, in 1853.
+After their marriage Job junior and Hannah lived initially at Grass Lane — Norman Street — where sons William Burgin Fretwell (1854) and Robert Fretwell (1857) were born; their first child Marina was born and died there, aged three, in 1853.

-(The partnership of Whitehouse and Wilkinson was dissolved at the end of 1861 when John bought out Joseph and less than two months later the latter was declared bankrupt.)
+(The partnership of Whitehouse and Wilkinson was dissolved at the end of 1861 when John Whitehouse bought out Joseph Wilkinson, and less than two months later the latter was declared bankrupt.)

-The elder son was William Burgin Fretwell, born in 1854.
+The elder son was William Burgin Fretwell, born on February 16th, 1854.

 The 1871 census shows him as a pupil at Holywell Street in Chesterfield, training with veterinary surgeon James Martin M.R.C.V.S.